 - CO1.
-Demonstrate Knowledge on: - Framing methods for data link layer, Shortest path using Dijkstra's routing algorithms Identify suitable algorithm to find shortest path in a CO2. - given network Design and compute subnet masks and addresses for CO3. - CO4. - Design and compute subnet masks and addresses for networking Requirements.
+Demonstrate Knowledge on: - Framing methods for data link layer, - Shortest path using Dijkstra's routing algorithms Identify suitable algorithm to find shortest path in a CO2. - given network Design and compute subnet masks and addresses for CO3. - networking Requirements.
 Solve problems related to Flow control, Error control, congestion control and Network Routing.
-Apply Latest software tools and technologies for designing simple to complex applications in computer CO5. networks. - Assess the impact of wired and wireless Networks in the context of societal applications like VoIP, Multi-user Network Games, Internet of Things.
+Apply Latest software tools and technologies for designing simple to complex applications in computer networks. - Assess the impact of wired and wireless Networks in the context of societal applications like VoIP, Multi-user Network Games, Internet of Things.
 CO6. - CO7.
 Work effectively as an individual to implement miniproject.
-Demonstrate communication skills both oral and written - COB. for preparing and generating reports.
+Demonstrate communication skills both oral and written - for preparing and generating reports.

-- LIST OF EXERCISES: 1.
-Implement the following data link layer framing methods. i.
+- LIST OF EXERCISES:

+1. Implement the following data link layer framing methods. i.
 Character count. ii.
-Character stuffing.

-- iii.
-Bit stuffing. - iii.
+Character stuffing. - iii.
 Bit stuffing.
-Implement the frame sorting technique used in buffers.
-Design and develop a program to compute checksum for the given frame 1101011011 using CRC-12, CRC-16, and CRC-CCIP.
+Implement the frame sorting technique used in buffers. - Design and develop a program to compute checksum for the given frame 1101011011 using CRC-12, CRC-16, and CRC-CCIP.
 Display the actual bit string transmitted.
 Suppose any bit is inverted during transmission.
 Show that this error is detected at the receivers end.
-2.